MiraLindroos/MiraLindroos/README.md

 I'm a graduate in **Business Information Systems** from **TAMK (Tampere University of Applied Sciences)**.
 This repository showcases some of the projects I've built during my studies and free time.
+🔥Currently I am developing a time management web application with React and Firebase.

-I'm currently **looking for full-time opportunities**, where I can apply my existing knowledge while learning new technologies!
+I'm **looking for full-time opportunities**, where I can apply my existing knowledge while learning new technologies!

 ### 📄 Thesis
 I developed a **digital signature solution** for employee contract management using **Node.js**, integrated with the **Signicat Authentication API**.
 The backend was deployed via **Firebase Cloud Functions**, and the frontend was built using **React Native** and **Vue.js**.
 This project gave me practical experience with backend logic, cloud services, and real-world system integration.